Caregiver-Mediated Early Years Programs

 Social ABCs

-Social ABCs is a Naturalistic Developmental Behavioural Intervention that focuses on supporting a toddler’s ability to coordinate their attention with their voice to produce intentional messages (i.e., to direct their communication to another person), and helps them to share positive emotions with others.
+Social ABCs is a Naturalistic Developmental Behavioural Intervention that focuses on supporting a child’s ability to coordinate their attention with their voice to produce intentional messages (i.e., to direct their communication to another person), and helps them to share positive emotions with others.
 It involves training caregivers with a combination of teaching and live coaching using a positive, collaborative framework to help them learn the strategies.
 Opportunities for teaching and learning come from the child’s natural interests during playtime and day-to-day caregiving routines.
 The program can be delivered in person or virtually in the family’s home.
 The child can be in daycare full-time and/or the participating caregiver can work out of the home full-time, but it is recommended that families have sufficient time to practice and use the techniques with their child on a regular basis.

 Provider: Grandview Kids